RvN-R/glassjungle/TESTING.md

 #### Testing Edit a Review Function
 * Load the Website
 * Firstly you will need to leave a review on a product in order to edit said review.
 If you are unsure on the process for leaving a review please follow the steps from the **Testing Leaving a Review Function**.
-* Then log out of your account.
+* Log out of your account.
 If you are unsure how to do this please follow the steps from the **Testing Sign Out Function**.
 * Go to the "Exo Terra Reptile Hiding Cave Small" product detail page (as covered in the steps for **Testing Leaving a Review Function**) and scroll down the page.
 You should see your review in the "CUSTOMER" REVIEW" section of the product detail page.
 * Now log back into your account, if you are unsure of how to do this please follow the steps from the **Testing Sign In Function**.
 * Go back to the "Exo Terra Reptile Hiding Cave Small" product detail page (as covered in the steps for **Testing Leaving a Review Function**) and scroll down the page.
 You should see your review in the "CUSTOMER" REVIEW" section of the product detail page.
 You should see two new call to action buttons now you are signed in labelled "EDIT REVIEW" and "DELETE REVIEW".